kossiitkgp/docs/community/one-on-one.md

 * Come prepared with questions to ask or points to discuss.
 You can create an email thread between you and your mentor and log notes after the meetups.
 * 1:1 mentorship is voluntary.
 Every Executive does not need to be a mentor if they are unable to commit their time.
 * Mentors can invite any Advisor in any meeting.
 1:1s are informal and inclusive.
+* Mentors can be changed upon request by either the mentor or the mentee.

 ## Guidelines for the mentors
 * Make sure your mentee feels comfortable.